-The student will be allowed two (2) days each semester from their clinical assignment if they choose to utilize as a "professional/personal" day.
-This can be used for attending job interviews, orientations, doctors/dentists appointments etc. Any additional days missed will result in a drop in one letter grade per days over the two allowed days and days will have to be made up before grades are due for that semester.
+The student will be allowed time away from their clinical assignment if they choose to utilize as a "professional/personal" day.
+The number of days will vary per semester.
+This can be used for attending job interviews, orientations, doctor/dentist appointments etc. Any additional days missed could result in a drop in one letter grade.
+Missed clinic days will need to be made up before grades are due for that semester.
 The day(s) missed should be made up at the clinical education center at which it was missed.
 It is the responsibility of the student to check with the clinical supervisor at that clinical education center to make sure the day they will make up is acceptable to that Clinical Education Center (CEC).
 Absence from the clinical site will make it difficult to complete the required competencies and proficiencies, which could affect their clinical grade.
 Failure to make up missed days by the end of the semester will result in an incomplete for the semester until the missed days are completed.